phaseIV/Blender-Navcam-Importer/README.md

 The resulting mesh, which is in no way scientifically accurate, can contain over a million vertices and will have gaps and glitches.
 For artistic purposes this addon provides an option to fill small gaps.

+UPDATE 17 Apr 2016: The addon is upgraded with an option to use 16bit RAD images for texturing the mesh.

 Check this [page](https://github.com/phaseIV/Blender-Navcam-Importer/wiki/Instructions) for further instructions.

 ## Notes